Skull & Bones (album)

 Skull & Bones is the fifth studio album by American hip hop group Cypress Hill, released on April 25, 2000, by Columbia Records.
-The album's genre and style are divided into two discs — a pure hip hop disc ("Skull") and a nu metal/rap metal disc ("Bones").
-It also features guest appearances from Everlast, Eminem, N.O.R.E., Christian Olde Wolbers and Dino Cazares of Fear Factory, Brad Wilk of Rage Against the Machine, and Chino Moreno of Deftones.
+The album's genre and style are divided into two discs — a pure hip hop disc ("Skull") and a rap metal disc ("Bones").
+It features guest appearances from Everlast, Eminem, N.O.R.E., Christian Olde Wolbers and Dino Cazares of Fear Factory, Brad Wilk of Rage Against the Machine, and Chino Moreno of Deftones.

 Background

-Cypress Hill landed a slot supporting The Offspring and MxPx on the Conspiracy of One tour.
+Cypress Hill landed a slot supporting the Offspring and MxPx on the Conspiracy of One tour.
 The song "(Rock) Superstar" was a radio hit on both rap and rock stations.
-It was once performed live by the band with Slash, Duff McKagan and Matt Sorum, former members of the rock band Guns N' Roses.
+It was performed live by the band with Slash, Duff McKagan and Matt Sorum, members of the hard rock band Guns N' Roses, on Jimmy Kimmel Live.
 The Intro includes a sample from Ralph Bakshi's film Wizards.